 Fernie Wilderness Adventures rides predominantly gladed terrain suitable for advanced intermediate to expert riders.
 Sign up for their ‘Last Minute Club’ to get first access to stand-by seats when available.

-With over 15-m (49 ft.) of snow each winter, Great Northern Cat Skiing out of Revelstoke treats advanced and expert riders with plenty of powder and steep terrain.
+With over 15-m (49 ft.) of snow each winter, Great Northern Snowcat Skiing out of Revelstoke treats advanced and expert riders with plenty of powder and steep terrain.

 Skiing the bottomless powder and legendary trees of the Monashee Mountains, Eagle Pass Heliski takes small groups of advanced riders on 6-8 runs per day of epic skiing.

 ~ In 2020/21, except to pay $899 for 4 runs a day, $1,570 for 8 runs as day and $1,870 for unlimited runs (for the entire season)

 In Golden, Purcell Heli-Skiing takes 6 guests on up to 4,000-m (13,123 ft.) of vertical per day on terrain ranging from tight trees to wide-open glaciers.